Seasawher/mathlib4-help/docs/tactics.md

 For recursive global definitions, it uses the "unfolding lemma" `id.eq_def`, which is generated for each recursive definition, to unfold according to the recursive definition given by the user.
 Only one level of unfolding is performed, in contrast to `simp only [id]`, which unfolds definition `id` recursively.

-## unfold?
-Defined in: `Mathlib.Tactic.InteractiveUnfold.tacticUnfold?`

-Replace the selected expression with a definitional unfolding.
-- After each unfolding, we apply `whnfCore` to simplify the expression.
-- Explicit natural number expressions are evaluated.
-- Unfolds of class projections of instances marked with `@[default_instance]` are not shown.
-  This is relevant for notational type classes like `+`: we don't want to suggest `Add.add a b` as an unfolding of `a + b`.
-Similarly for `OfNat n : Nat` which unfolds into `n : Nat`.

-To use `unfold?`, shift-click an expression in the tactic state.
-This gives a list of rewrite suggestions for the selected expression.
-Click on a suggestion to replace `unfold?` by a tactic that performs this rewrite.

 ## unfold_projs
 Defined in: `Mathlib.Tactic.unfoldProjsStx`